 Creamy Lemon Dressing - add plain yogurt

 add 1 teaspoon ground flax seed or flax seed oil for the health benefits

 Note: Since the amount of juice from lemons varies, I just squeeze the lemon juice into a clear container, then add 2-3 times that amount of oil, add my other ingredients, and whisk together.
 If the lemon is way too shy on juice, I make up the difference with a little raw apple cider vinegar.

-This Basic Dressing recipe comes from Sally Fallon's Nourishing Traditions, and is another easy healthy recipe to form the backbone of a good dressing.
+This basic dressing comes from Sally Fallon's book Nourishing Traditions, and is another easy healthy recipe to form the backbone of a good dressing.
 Fallon offers several different variations.

 1 teaspoon Dijon-type mustard, smooth or grainy

 2 tablespoons plus 1 teaspoon raw wine vinegar

 Dip a fork into the jar of mustard and transfer about 1 teaspoon to a small bowl.
 Add vinegar and mix around.
 Add olive oil in a thin stream, stirring all the while with the fork, until oil is well mixed or emulsified.
 Add flax oil and use immediately.